Forensic Medicine

 The Faculty Committee on Admissions screens the applications, evaluates the applicants, and selects the new students.
 Following completion of the admissions process, applicants will be notified of the Admissions Committee’s decision in writing, including any conditions that must be satisfied prior to or following enrollment.

-Once your application has been processed, you will be contacted via email with a confirmation of its receipt including reminders of the appropriate steps to complete the application process.
+Once your application has been processed, you will be contacted via email with a confirmation of its receipt, including reminders of the appropriate steps to complete the application process.

 The Faculty Committee on Admissions for Forensic Medicine uses the following information in making decisions concerning admission:

-- Official transcripts of all undergraduate and graduate/professional coursework
+Official transcripts of all undergraduate and graduate/professional coursework

-- One letter of recommendation
+One letter of recommendation

-- A general autobiographical statement explaining your interest in the Forensic Medicine program as it relates to your career goals (in 500 words or less)
+A general autobiographical statement explaining your interest in the Forensic Medicine program as it relates to your career goals (in 500 words or less)

-- Writing sample (preferably graded)
+Writing sample (preferably graded, APA format)

-- Resume/CV
+-

-- Current professional, state or federal license, certificates or registration documents, if applicable
+Current professional, state or federal license, certificates or registration documents, if applicable

 All materials must be forwarded to PCOM’s Office of Admissions.